bvschaik/julius/res/manual/README_map_editor_scenario_events.md

 ### Building active count
 + type = building_count_active
 + check = What sort of check are we doing.
-Allowed values: "eq", "gte", "lte".
+Allowed values: "eq", "gte", "lte", "neq", "lt", "gt".
 + value = The amount to check for.
 Allowed values: Any number from 0 to 10000000.
 + building = Which type of building to cound.
   - Allowed values: A very big list.
 Refer to: (special_attribute_mappings_buildings)